cosmos/governance/Distribution.md

 ## 4. `withdrawaddrenabled`
-### Enables a delegator to or prevents a delegator from setting a separate address for receiving staking rewards.
+### Determines whether or not delegators may set a separate address for receiving staking rewards.
 #### `cosmoshub-3` default: `true`

-A delegator can set a separate withdrawal address (account) that receives staking rewards when `withdrawaddrenabled` is set to `true`.
-When `withdrawaddrenabled` is set to `false`, the delegator can no longer set their validator's address for withdrawals. --> **to do** <--
+Delegators can designate a separate withdrawal address (account) that receives staking rewards when `withdrawaddrenabled` is set to `true`.
+When `withdrawaddrenabled` is set to `false`, the delegator can no longer designate a separate address for withdrawals.

 ### Potential implications
 #### Changing the `withdrawaddrenabled` parameter
-Changing the `withdrawaddrenabled` to false will prevent delegators from setting a separate withdrawal address (account) that receives the delegator's staking rewards.
-This may --> **to do** <--
+Changing the `withdrawaddrenabled` to false will prevent delegators from changing or setting a separate withdrawal address (account) that receives the staking rewards.
+This may disrupt the functionality of applications and the expectations of staking participants.

 ### Notes
---> **to do** <--
+This parameter was set to `false` before transfers were enabled in order to prevent stakers from diverting their rewards to other addresses ie. to avoid a loophole that would enable ATOM transfer via diverting staking rewards to a designated address.
+This parameter likely is only useful if [`sendenabled`](https://github.com/gavinly/CosmosParametersWiki/blob/master/Bank.md#1-sendenabled) is set to `false`.

 # Verify Parameter Values
 ## Genesis (aka launch) Parameters